Pent-up aggression: Causes, effects, and 16 ways to manage

 - Childhood experiences: People who were abused, neglected, or subjected to various types of trauma as children may find it more difficult to express their anger healthily.

-- Personality traits: Some individuals are just more likely to get angry than others.
+- Personality traits: Some individuals are more prone to anger than others.
 Early events or hereditary factors could be to blame for this.

 - Unmet needs: People may become irate and dissatisfied when their needs are not satisfied.
-Those who have trouble communicating their demands may find this to be particularly true.
+Those who struggle to articulate their demands may find this to be particularly true.

 - Misunderstanding or feeling ignored: When people believe they are not being understood or heard, they may become irate.
 Those who struggle to express their thoughts and emotions may find this to be particularly true.